-- > Appellant an individual who initiates an appeal of a decision. - Board the Board of Directors of Rugby Ontario. - CEO Chief Executive Officer of Rugby Ontario. - Committee a Committee established by the Board or CEO. - Complainant an individual other than a Match Official who reports an incident of alleged misconduct by another person. - Director an individual elected or appointed to serve on the Rugby Ontario Board. - Discipline by Hearing the process by which a Discipline Panel or Judicial Officer renders a decision based on the evidence presented at a Hearing. - Discipline by Review the process by which a Judicial Officer renders a disciplinary decision in the absence of a Hearing. - Harassment Harassment means engaging in a course of vexatious comment or conduct that is known or ought reasonably to be known to be unwelcome.
+- > Appellant an individual who initiates an appeal of a decision. - Blue Card a process initiated on field by a Match Official when a player has been suspected of sustaining a concussion, resulting in the immediate removal of the player from the field of play. - Board the Board of Directors of Rugby Ontario. - CEO Chief Executive Officer of Rugby Ontario. - Committee a Committee established by the Board or CEO. - Complainant an individual other than a Match Official who reports an incident of alleged misconduct by another person. - > Director an individual elected or appointed to serve on the Rugby Ontario Board. - Discipline by Hearing the process by which a Discipline Panel or Judicial Officer renders a decision based on the evidence presented at a Hearing. - Discipline by Review the process by which a Judicial Officer renders a disciplinary decision in the absence of a Hearing. - Harassment Harassment means engaging in a course of vexatious comment or conduct that is known or ought reasonably to be known to be unwelcome.
 It is a form of discrimination which is prohibited by the Canadian Charter of Rights and Freedoms and by human rights legislation in Ontario. - Judicial Officer the individual responsible for handling disciplinary actions.
-Unless otherwise stated, the individual will be the Rugby Ontario or Branch Union Discipline Director. - Junior Player is defined as a person who turns between the ages of 12 and 19 years inclusive in that current playing season. - League A series of matches conducted by either Rugby Ontario or a Branch Union
+Unless otherwise stated, the individual will be the Rugby Ontario or Branch Union Discipline Director.

-- Loan a temporary transfer. - Match Official a referee, assistant referee or other official appointed to a match by the Rugby Ontario Referees Committee or Branch Union Referees Society. - Medically Trained Person includes doctors of medicine, athletic therapists, physiotherapists, chiropractors and nurses who have completed within the past 12 months the World Rugby Concussion Management for the General Public Certificate - > Member Clubs and Branch Unions under the jurisdiction of Rugby Ontario. - Minor Player is defined as a person who is turns 11 years of age or younger in that current playing season. - Offender a respondent who has been found guilty of misconduct including harassment. - Policy a statement approved by the Board that clearly and concisely describes the rules and principles to be followed in order to achieve a strategic goal or obligation prescribed in the By-laws. - Procedures a logical series of steps approved by the CEO that clearly and concisely explain how a policy is to be implemented. - Registrant an individual registered with a member rugby organization (as defined in Article II of the Rugby Ontario By-laws) and Rugby Canada. - Respondent an individual who has been named in a Send-Off, Incident or Harassment Report and is required to answer allegations of misconduct. - RO Rugby Ontario - RO Office the professional staff located in the Rugby Ontario Office. - World Rugby formerly the International Rugby Board (IRB).
+- Junior Player is defined as a person who turns between the ages of 12 and 19 years inclusive in that current playing season. - League A series of matches conducted by either Rugby Ontario or a Branch Union - Loan a temporary transfer. - Match Official a referee, assistant referee or other official appointed to a match by the Rugby Ontario Referees Committee or Branch Union Referees Society. - Medically Trained Person includes doctors of medicine, athletic therapists, physiotherapists, chiropractors and nurses who have completed within the past 12 months the World Rugby Concussion Management for the General Public Certificate - > Member Clubs and Branch Unions under the jurisdiction of Rugby Ontario. - Minor Player is defined as a person who is turns 11 years of age or younger in that current playing season. - Offender a respondent who has been found guilty of misconduct including harassment. - Policy a statement approved by the Board that clearly and concisely describes the rules and principles to be followed in order to achieve a strategic goal or obligation prescribed in the By-laws. - Procedures a logical series of steps approved by the CEO that clearly and concisely explain how a policy is to be implemented. - Registrant an individual registered with a member rugby organization (as defined in Article II of the Rugby Ontario By-laws) and Rugby Canada. - Respondent an individual who has been named in a Send-Off, Incident or Harassment Report and is required to answer allegations of misconduct. - RO Rugby Ontario - RO Office the professional staff located in the Rugby Ontario Office. - World Rugby formerly the International Rugby Board (IRB).